ctapiero/MachineLearning/README.md

 # MachineLearning
 # Autor: Cristian Tapiero
-This project implements the ID3 algorithm to build a decision tree and trains and test accuracy of model on data
+This project implements the ID3 algorithm to build a decision tree and trains and test accuracy of model on mushrom data.

 Steps to run script
 - make the script executable: